-This report estimates the level of pre-development commercial fishing operations and associated landings and landed value originating in Rhode Island State waters in the vicinity of the Revolution Wind Export Cable (RWEC) route.
+This report estimates the level of pre-development commercial fishing operations and associated landings and landed value originating in Rhode Island state waters in the vicinity of the Revolution Wind Export Cable (RWEC) route, and the landed value that may be exposed to Revolution Wind export cable development in Rhode Island state waters.
 Revolution Wind LLC is a joint venture between Ørsted and Eversource.
-In Rhode Island State waters, the cable route extends from the landing site near Davisville for about 20 km south through parts of Narragansett Bay, and then in an east-south-easterly direction to federal waters (Fig. 1).
-The hatched area in Fig. 1 is the surveyed corridor, varying in width between 400 and 3,200 m, within which the cables will ultimately be located.
+In Rhode Island State waters, the cable route extends from the landing site at Quonset Point in North Kingstown, Rhode Island, for about 20 km south through parts of Narragansett Bay, and then in an east-south-easterly direction to federal waters (Fig. 1).
+The shaded area in Fig. 1 is the Export Cable Route envelope within which the cables will ultimately be located.

 Figure 1.
-Revolution Wind project area and export cable route.
+Revolution Wind project area and Export Cable Route envelope.
 Source: Revolution Wind.

 The state waters portion of the RWEC route lies almost entirely in NOAA Northeast Marine Fisheries Information System (NEMFIS) Area 539 (Fig. 2).
+Table 1 shows the approximate dimensions of the Revolution Wind-related areas used in this report.